Summorum Pontificum

-The document was dated 7 July 2007 and carried an effective date of 14 September 2007.
-Pope Benedict released an accompanying explanatory letter at the same time.

 It granted greater freedom for priests to use the Tridentine liturgy in its 1962 form, stating that all priests of the Latin Church may freely celebrate Mass with the 1962 Missal privately.
 It also provided that "in parishes where a group of the faithful attached to the previous liturgical tradition stably exists, the parish priest should willingly accede to their requests to celebrate Holy Mass according to the rite of the 1962 Roman Missal" and should "ensure that the good of these members of the faithful is harmonised with the ordinary pastoral care of the parish, under the governance of the bishop".

-The Tridentine, Latin-language form of the Pontificale Romanum was allowed for the celebration of all the seven sacraments (even if Holy Orders was not expressly mentioned).
-In the same article 9, it also allowed the Roman Breviary as revised under Pius X to clergymen ordained (deacons, priests, bishops).
+It also granted use of the preconciliar Rituale Romanum and the Pontificale Romanum, for the celebration of all the seven sacraments, as well as allowing the Breviarium Romanum as revised under Pope Saint Pius X to clergymen ordained (deacons, priests, bishops).